 More Jack Daniel's Recipes

 Jack Daniel's is the perfect whiskey for cooking and it is especially useful in marinades and sauces.
 The brand even sells their own barbecue sauce.
-Here are a few recipes to try...
+A few recipes to try are Jack Daniel's glazed ham, Jack Daniel's rib glaze, and whiskey and cola marinade.

 About Jack Daniel's Tennessee Whiskey